- 1. What are the prerequisites for admission?

 The original copy of supporting documents is NOT required at the application stage.
 Should a candidate be given an admission offer by the Programme, he/she will receive notification of the need to submit original/certified true copy of the documents by one of the following methods:

-· get your documents duly declared as true copies before a notary public (e.g. A Commissioner for Oaths at a City District Office, HKSAR Government); or
+- get your documents duly declared as true copies before a notary public (e.g. A Commissioner for Oaths at a District Office in Hong Kong), or certified by the appropriate officials of your institution if you are an overseas applicant; or

 The above is also applicable to HKU undergraduates.